 Paid family leave

 The federal Family and Medical Leave Act, passed in 1993, allowed employees to take up to 12 unpaid weeks off work for reasons like childbirth, adoption, and personal or family illness, but only applied if there were 50 employees within 75 miles of the employee's worksite.
 The recently passed SB 1383, which updates the California Family Rights Act, allows workers in our state to take leave for up to 12 weeks if the employer has 5 or more employees, rather than 50.
 This is a step in the right direction because it expands the pool of workers who can take job-protected leave for family or medical reasons.
 However, these laws don't require the leave to be paid.

 California does have a paid family leave program for workers who need to take time off to care for a seriously ill family member, bond with a new child, or participate in a similarly qualifying event.
 If eligible, workers receive benefit payments for up to 8 weeks.
 The current formula computes payments at about 60 to 70 percent of weekly wages earned 5 to 18 months before the claim start date.
 The payments come from the state rather than the employer.

-I will introduce legislation that requires the employer to contribute the remaining 30 to 40 percent of wages so workers earn 100 percent of their wages during the leave period.
-I will also expand the paid leave period from 8 weeks to 12 weeks and expand the eligibility criteria so more workers and situations can qualify.
+I will support policies that require the employer to contribute the remaining 30 to 40 percent of wages so workers earn 100 percent of their wages during the leave period.
+I will also support policies that expand the paid leave period from 8 weeks to 12 weeks and expand the eligibility criteria so more workers and situations can qualify.

 High quality, affordable child care